Configure eNegotiate

 For External Vendor Users

-To configure an external eNegotiate phase, follow the below steps:
+To configure an external eNegotiate phase:

 - From Form Access, select the Vendor eNegotiate checkbox.

-- This must be an individual user because the notification email contains unique submit/approve/reject action links.
+- Under Auto-assign card owner by, select a phase owner (for example Contract Owner or First Vendor User).
+It's recommended to select an individual user, as the notification email contains unique submit/approve/reject action links.
 Sending these to multiple people could lead to confusion with contradicting document revisions.

 - From Notifications, enable the email notification toggle for the Card Owner.
-Click the pencil icon to ensure that the Button Type is set to eNegotiate.
+Click the pencil icon to ensure that the button type is set to eNegotiate.

 - From Actions, select the Submit Contract Draft checkbox.